Employer Insights

 • Leave may be taken in increments of weeks or days

-• While on leave, the program Paid Leave Oregon pays employees up to 100% of wages.
-The weekly minimum amount is $61 and weekly maximum amount is $1,469.
+• While on leave, the program Paid Leave Oregon pays employees up to 100% of the state's average weekly wage

 • Job protection (includes position restoration) for those who've been employed for over 90 days